2021 Scholarship Open

-The 2020 Scholarship is now available.
-The scholarship provides $1000 to a Coos County high school senior or college student.
-The application is due April 1.
-Apply here today.
+The 2021 Scholarship Application is now available.
+It is open to all Coos County high school seniors or college students can apply.
+The winner will receive a $1,000 scholarship.
+Applications due April 1.

-2019 Jennifer Turman Memorial Scholarship Winning Essay, by Gabe Delgado
+2019 Jennifer Turman Memorial Scholarship Essay, by Gabe Delgado

 When I was younger, I always wanted to fit in with whatever was popular.
 Growing up being on a sports team was the thing to do.
 Naturally I began to get involved with the “popular” ball sports; basketball, baseball, soccer and football.
 Many of my friends were older and bigger than me.
 I began to feel left out when I wasn’t selected for the “A” team.
 I wanted to find something that I could make my own.
 Something that would make me stand out.
 Something I would love.

 My parents have always been active people.
 They started getting into running.
 I realized that maybe that could be my thing, running!
 My mom and dad became coaches on the Boys and Girls Club track team.
 My parents also joined the South Coast Running Club, where they would hold all sorts of running events all across town throughout the year.
 My dad one morning asked me if I’d like to come do one of the runs with him.
 We went to Bandon for the Bullards Run, and through that experience I got to meet all sorts of neat people who love to run.
 I’ve done the Firecracker Run almost every year.
 The kid’s mile or 5k races at South Slough, Kentuck, Run of Two Cities, Mac’s Run and the Turkey Trot.
 I fell in love with running and a community of people that share the same love as my own.